Country of origin: Canada

 Ranked 220 in the 2012 Fortune 500 (as Sara Lee)

-In 1944, TIME named Nathan Cummings “Duke of Groceries.”
+In 1944, Time magazine named Nathan Cummings “Duke of Groceries.”

 The foundation he established distributes more than $20 million annually.